Developer Guide

 Alternative 1 (current choice): Each attribute of a

-has its own specific sorting command (for instance, we have bothsalary
+Rolehas its own specific sorting command (for instance, we have bothsalaryanddeadlinecommands)- Pros: Easy to implement.

 - Cons: